gabbloquet/gabbloquet/README.md

 ## 🔭 I’m currently working as

 - **Technical leader** : I'm working on a desktop web application for product designers.
 The aim is to enable them to follow the whole process of creating a product, from the idea stage to its commercialisation.
-This includes manufacturing, legal aspects, transport, after sales, etc.
+This includes manufacturing, legal aspects, transport, after sales, etc. In few words : _Desktop application to write Decathlon's products story and more_.
 - **Front-end community Leader** : in few words I synergize, accompany, organize different events, help people who request it, give meaning and make the community's projects come true.
 Like [Vitamin](https://github.com/Decathlon/vitamin-web).
 - **Decathlon Cloud Platform Engineering member** : Finally, with a group of 1X experts, we are thinking about tomorrow's IT at Decathlon.
 With the aim of removing burdens on engineering teams and let them focus on business added functionalities.